Posts

 Zoom to the Rescue!

-I am happy to report that family and divorce mediation can continue during the Covid-19 era using Zoom remote video conferencing.
+I am happy to report that family and divorce mediation has proven incredibly effective now that we are in the Covid-19 era using Zoom remote video conferencing.

 In fact, I have provided Zoom remote divorce mediation for years for out-of-state clients.
 Other times I have provided zoom remote mediation for clients who do not want to be physically in the same room together but see the benefit of communicating and negotiating directly.